TIBCOSoftware/snappydata/docs/kubernetes.md

 # Setting up Cluster on Kubernetes
 Kubernetes is an open source project designed for container orchestration.
-SnappyData can be deployed on Kubernetes.
+TIBCO ComputeDB can be deployed on Kubernetes.

 The following sections are included in this topic: